 Just to dispatch with the technicalities, the Federal Reserve does not set mortgage rates, and the central bank’s decisions don’t drive mortgage rates as directly as they do other products, like savings accounts and CD rates.

 But the Fed’s actions do indirectly influence the rates consumers pay on their fixed-rate home loans when they refinance or take out a new mortgage.
-When the Fed met this week, it left its federal funds rate unchanged at zero to .025 percent.
+The Fed has indicated it plans to keep rates low at least until 2022, despite a brightening economic picture.

 What the Federal Reserve does

 The Federal Reserve sets borrowing costs for shorter-term loans in the U.S. by moving its federal funds rate.
 The Fed is set to meet Wednesday to discuss the funds rate, which is currently set near zero.
 The rate governs how much banks pay each other in interest to borrow funds from their reserves kept at the Fed on an overnight basis.
 Mortgages, on the other hand, track the 10-year Treasury rate.

 Changes to the federal funds rate might or might not move the rate on the 10-year Treasury, which are bonds issued by the government that mature in a decade.
 Though a Fed rate cut doesn’t directly push down yields on the 10-year, it can lead to the same outcome.
 Investors worried about the economy after a rate cut might flock to the 10-year Treasury, considered a safe-haven asset, pushing down yields.